Recipe courtesy of Waitrose

 - 12 wooden skewers or lollipop sticks

-3. Then dip the strawberries into the milk chocolate, leaving an inverted red ‘V’ shape with a border of white around it.
+- Then dip the strawberries into the milk chocolate, leaving an inverted red ‘V’ shape with a border of white around it.
 After dipping, return each skewer to the stand to set.
 Before the milk chocolate hardens completely, fix a small stick of the Flake on the back of the strawberry for a tail, a piece of honeycomb above the robin’s breast for its beak and a dark chocolate curl on each side for its wings.
 Allow to set.
-Finally, add the eyes using 2 dots of black food colouring gel.
+Last but not least, add the eyes using 2 dots of black food colouring gel.

 You Might Also Like: